 Every startup is attempting to disrupt a particular market.
 While dozens of other startups are focusing on disruption.
 As their messaging strong-point, be the founder who focuses and builds on a different story.
 Make your startup stand out by focusing on a unique story which is at the heart of your company’s idea.

 Do you have anything to add to this story?
-Let us know in the comments section or by chatting us on Twitter @pressfarmpr
+Let us know in the comments section or by chatting with us on Twitter @pressfarmpr